Hjhirp/hjhirp/README.md

 * **Apple Grading Using Computer Vision** 🍏: This repository demonstrates how to grade apples using image processing and CNNs.
 Learn about computer vision, and contribute to agricultural technology. 🌱🤖
   * **Tech Stack**: Python, OpenCV, Keras, TensorFlow, CNN.

 * **Gaze Detection Using Computer Vision** 👀: Driver Gaze and Drowsiness Detection with Computer Vision.
-This project detects driver gaze and drowsiness in real-time, enhancing road safety. 📹🤯
+This project detects driver gaze and drowsiness in real time, enhancing road safety. 📹🤯
   * **Tech Stack**: Python, OpenCV, MediaPipe.

 * **UNET Implementation for Image Segmentation** 🌟: Explore the UNET architecture, a powerful tool for image segmentation.
 Enhance your image segmentation skills through this implementation.